LabCIF-Tutorials/AndroidStudioEmulator-cmdConfig/README.md

 1. Follow the steps listed here: https://dev.to/koscheyscrag/how-to-install-android-emulator-without-installing-android-studio-3lce until step `11.`

-2. After step `11.` follow the steps from [Commands to create an Android Virtual Device (AVD)](#commands-to-create-an-android-virtual-device-avd), however:
+2. After step `11.` follow the steps from [4.
+Commands to create an Android Virtual Device (AVD)](#commands-to-create-an-android-virtual-device-avd)

+## 4. Commands to create an Android Virtual Device (AVD)
+These commands are the same for both Linux and Windows, however:
    - remove the `./` before each command
    - change the Linux `/` to the Windows `\`, except on topic [5.
 Forensics analysis of Android apps](#5-forensics-analysis-of-android-apps)

-## 4. Commands to create an Android Virtual Device (AVD)
-These commands are the same for both Linux and Windows

 ### Install Required Packages